SparkyVT/HPR-Rocket-Flight-Computer/README.txt

 TRA #12111, L3

 --------DESCRIPTION----------
-This flight computer is designed for rockets 2-inches in diameter or greater.
+This flight computer is designed for rockets 38mm in diameter or greater, and will fit inside a 38mm tube coupler.
 Dimensions are 3.8in x 1.25in x 0.5in, not including antenna It has similar capability as a TeleMega, but without a smart-phone app or advanced interfaces
 It has flown on multiple M-powered supersonic flights to over 24K feet and Mach 2.0.